How to write the perfect dignity at work policy (free template included)

 Let’s keep it dignified

 Now you should understand the importance of dignity in the workplace, what role it plays and how to implement it with an effective policy.
-With this knowledge, workplaces everywhere will be dignified environments that promote upstanding behaviour by all.
+With this knowledge, make sure when you create company values you do it with dignity in mind.
+Soon workplaces everywhere will be dignified environments that promote upstanding behaviour by all.